 As you can see, there is a map of Iceland.
-On the map, there are different areas of light green versus dark.
-Ya no, you wanna avoid those.
-The green represents clouds and the white indicates clear skies.
-You want to be in the white areas on the map.
+On the map, there are light green and dark green patches.
+These represent clouds, whereas the white sections are indicative of clear skies.
+You want to avoid the green and be in the white areas on the map.

-On the right, there is an aurora level indicator of 0 to 9.
-0 is the weakest and 9 is the strongest.
-It rarely ever reaches 9 in Iceland, but even with a 2 or 3, you can see faint traces of Northern Lights in the sky.
-Below that, it also tells you when the sun sets and what hours are the darkest until sunrise.
-Be sure to bookmark their page so you know when the best time to see Northern Lights in Iceland is.
+On the right, there is an aurora level indicator from 0 to 9 – 0 being the weakest and 9 being the strongest.
+Now it rarely ever reaches 9 in Iceland.
+Regardless, even with a 2 or 3, you can see faint traces of Northern Lights in the sky.

-When did we actually see Northern Lights in Iceland?
+When did I actually see Northern Lights in Iceland?

 Aperture f2.8, shutter speed 6″, ISO 5000.